Clore-ai/Clore/doc/validator-setup.md

 If you encounter issues not covered in this guide:

-1. Check the CLORE Discord community #masternode-support channel
+1. Check the CLORE Discord community #validator-support channel
 2. Review GitHub issues for known problems
 3. Consult the CLORE documentation repository